Guoxn1/RMS-PGD/README.md

 ## Code

 This code can help understand the ideas of the paper, and running the code can verify some conclusions mentioned in the paper.
-We will present the complete code later.
+We will present the unabridged code later.

 ## Original experimental data